 The catalog in force is assigned to students based on the academic year they first applied to the college, and changes only when students change their major or request the change in writing.
-Refer to Policy No. 3357:15-13-28.
+Refer to Policy No. 3357:15-13-

-Aı Arts and Sciences Division , Language, and Social Scie ences Department Course Number Course Title Credits Pre- and Co-Requisites Completed Sem./Year ENG124 College Composition^ 3 Co-ENG024 or Co-ENG011 or Proficiency ENG231 College Composition II 3 ENG124 ENG221 Technical Report Writing 3 ENG124 ENG229 Grant Writing 3 ENG124 ENG125 Technical Editing and Layout▲+ 3 ENG124 ENG126 Technical Grammar and Style▲+ 3 ENG124 TOTAL CREDIT HOURS 18
+Course Number Course Title Credits Pre- and Co-Requisites Completed Sem./Year ENG124 College Composition^ 3 Co-ENG024 or Co-ENG011 or Proficiency ENG231 College Composition II 3 ENG124 ENG221 Technical Report Writing 3 ENG124 ENG229 Grant Writing 3 ENG124 ENG125 Technical Editing and Layout ▲+ 3 ENG124 ENG126 Technical Grammar and Style ▲+ 3 ENG124 TOTAL CREDIT HOURS 18